ZetCode

 $ dart --version

-After successfull installation, we can check the installed version of Dart with the --version command.
+After a successful installation, we can verify the installed SDK with the --version command.

 Dart simple example